Welcome to my story, my dream and my life!

 How my triathlon addiction got real!

-For those who don't know me, I am a 27 year old Dutch triathlete.
+For those who don't know me, I am a 28 year old Dutch triathlete.
 I grew up in Geleen, a small city in the southern part of the Netherlands.
+Currently I am living in Utrecht and working full time at an insurance company.
 From my childhood onwards, I have always been into sports.
 I started doing Judo at age 4 and got into gymnastics at age 12.

-Interested in more; follow me on my road to the World Championships Ironman.
+Interested in more; follow me on my road to become a professional triathlete and to defend my world title on the 6th of October in Hawaii, Kona.